In 2022, we had some of the highest electricity prices since deregulation. But now? Prices have come down by 30% or more vs. last year.

-Texas electricity prices are on the rise in 2022.
-Here’s why Texas electricity prices are so high right now, and some strategies on how to get the best price for your home or business.
+Here’s a recap on why prices are so high some years (and during the summer) and some strategies on how to get the best price for your home or business.

 In the past, Texas electricity prices have been fairly predictable.